Jese310S/CA-Workbook/README.md

 # Q6
 ####  Identify  two commonly used programming languages and  explain  the benefits and drawbacks of each.
 - **JavaScript**: JavaScript is one of the more popular programming languages in the world.
-Every time a website is not just static and contains movement such as - displaying timely content updates, interactive maps, animated 2D/3D graphics and scrolling video jukeboxes- JavaScript was more than likely involved.
-JavaScript is used in conjunction with HTML and CSS to create an interactive and feature rich user experience.
+When you see movement in a website that is more than likely because of Javascript.
+An example of such movemoent would be an interactive map.
+When use along with HTML and CSS, Javascript can help create interactive and feature rich websites.

 	**The Pros**:

-	- JavaScript tends to be very fast because it is often run immediately within the client's browser.
-So long as it doesn't require outside resources, JavaScript isn't slowed down by calls to a backend server.
-Also, major browsers all support JIT (just in time) compilation for JavaScript, meaning that there's no need to compile the code before running it.
-	- JavaScript is everywhere on the web, and with the advent of Node.js, is increasingly used on the backend.
-There are countless resources to learn JavaScript.
-Both StackOverflow and GitHub show an increasing amount of projects that use JavaScript, and the traction it's gained in recent years is only expected to increase.
+	- Javascript is very fast.
+The browser will often run Javascript immediately within the browser.
+	- JavaScript is everywhere on the web.
+This means that a developer has countless resources at their disposal for learning and community support.
-	- JavaScript is client-side, so it reduces the demand on servers overall, and simple applications may not need a server at all.
+	- JavaScript is client-side and reduces the demand on servers.
-	- Developers can extend the functionality of web pages by writing snippets of JavaScript for third party add-ons like Greasemonkey.
-	- Developers can extend the functionality of web pages by writing snippets of JavaScript for third party add-ons like Greasemonkey.

 	**The Cons**:

-	- Since JavaScript code is executed on the client-side, bugs and oversights can sometimes be exploited for malicious purposes.
-Because of this, some people choose to disable JavaScript entirely.
+	- Since JavaScript code is executed on the client-side it is more exposed.
+This allows bugs which can be used for malicious purposes.
-	- While server-side scripts always produce the same output, different browsers sometimes interpret JavaScript code differently.
-These days the differences are minimal, and you shouldn't have to worry about it as long as you test your script in all major browsers.
+	-A server-side script will  always produce the same output.
+When it comes to JavaScript different browsers sometimes interpret JavaScript code differently.
+This can create a different user experience for some.

-- **Ruby**:  A dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write.
-Ruby supports multiple programming paradigms including object-oriented and functional programming.
+- **Ruby**:  Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
+Ruby syntax is said to be pleasant to write.
+The code was designed to be natural for people to read.
+Ruby errors are also said to be the better error messages amongst programming languages.
+Ruby supports object oriented and functional programming.

 	**The Pros**:

-	- Ruby offers "readable" code.
-Meaning code similar to the language of the user.
+	- Ruby code is similar to the language the user speaks.
-	- It provides higher abstraction, like object-oriented programming, functional programming, etc.
+	- It allows for object-oriented programming and functional programming.
-	- Ruby has a large and active user base.
-This means many developers contribute to RubyGems packages.
+	-Rubys user base is large and very active.
+This means ruby gems are not short in supply.
 	- Ruby has many libraries and tools to help you along during your development.

 	**The Cons**:

-    - Ruby programming language is very strict in following some certain algorithms and standards while you are developing.
-There is not much room to go off script and wild with the features.
+    - Ruby programming language is very strict and there is not much room to go off script and wild with the features.
 	- Ruby syntax can be very complex for developers to grasp all at once.
-	- Ruby is also slower than statically compiled languages like Java.
-This makes Ruby not the best choice for certain niche-types of of applications and certain types of internet scale.
+	- Ruby is also slower than languages like Java.

 #### sources:
 - [https://www.infoworld.com/article/2870966/ruby-pioneers-come-clean-on-languages-shortcomings.html](https://www.infoworld.com/article/2870966/ruby-pioneers-come-clean-on-languages-shortcomings.html)